-Symptoms can occur a bit differently in each child, and may be mild to severe.
+Symptoms can be a bit different for each child.
+They may be mild to severe.
 They can include:

 - Belly (abdomen) that looks wrinkly with multiple folds of skin

-- Bladder causing a bulge in the abdomen above the pubic bones
+- Bladder causing a bulge in the belly above the pubic bones

-- Urinary tract organs easy to feel through the abdomen
+- Urinary tract organs easy to feel through the belly

-- Outline of the intestines seen through the abdomen
+- Outline of the intestines seen through the belly

 - No testes in the scrotum (baby boys)

-- Trouble sitting upright or walking, because of weak muscles in the abdomen
+- Trouble sitting upright or walking, because of weak muscles in the belly

-- Frequent urinary tract infections if the urinary tract is blocked.
-This is uncommon in children younger than age 5 and unlikely in boys.
+- Frequent urinary tract infections (UTIs) if the urinary tract is blocked.

-The symptoms of prune belly syndrome can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of prune belly syndrome can seem like other health conditions.
+Have your child see his or her healthcare provider for a diagnosis.